whereareiam/Configura/docs/TEMPLATING.md

 ## Templating Guide

-Templates let you declare default values directly on fields of your config classes or source them from external providers/resources.
+Templates let you declare default values directly on fields or classes.
 These defaults are materialized into configuration files during smart writes (save/apply).

 ### When templates are used